pjotrp/bioruby-table/README.md

     gem install statsample
 ```

-(statsample is not loaded by default, as it has a host of
+(statsample is not loaded by default because it has a host of
 dependencies)

 Thereafter, to calculate the stats for columns 1 and 2 (rowname is column 0)